 Canadian Propane Distribution has a fleet of trucks to meet its secondary transportation needs.
-Superior General Partner Inc. owns 79% of the vehicles and 21% are leased under financing leases.
+Superior GP owns 77% of the vehicles and 23% are leased under financing leases.
 Propane is delivered in pressurized cylinders and bulk volumes.
-Heating oil, refined fuels and lubricants are also delivered in bulk volumes.
+Heating oil is also delivered in bulk volumes.
 Canadian Propane Distribution employs full-time, part-time and seasonal drivers who make deliveries during the peak winter demand periods.

 The fleet Number Capacity

-Pressurized bulk delivery trucks 486 6,500 to 30,000 litres
+Pressurized bulk delivery trucks 474 6,500 to 30,000 litres

-Refined fuel and lubricant bulk delivery trucks 6 10,000 to 25,000 litres

 Cylinder trucks 83 boxes that are 12 to 26 feet

-Tractors 50
+Tractors 47

-Pressurized trailers 113 25,000 to 68,000 litres
+Pressurized trailers 97 25,000 to 68,000 litres

-Flatdeck trailers 69
+Flatdeck trailers 47

-Crane trucks 111
+Crane trucks 107

-Service vehicles 359
+Service vehicles 329

-Total 1277
+Total 1184